 Some items of clothing cannot be steamed because they are prone to melting.
 These will feature a more complex symbol on their care label.
 It will include an iron icon with two lines shooting from the bottom; the lines will have a cross through them.

 Take Care When Cleaning Items

 While the huge amount of cleaning symbols may seem somewhat overwhelming, they have been created to be as straightforward as possible to make them super easy to remember.
-Always remember to familiarise yourself with care instructions of new items of clothing, especially if they have cost you a considerable chunk of cash to purchase or are for a special occasion.
+Always remember to familiarise yourself with care instructions for new items of clothing, as this can help you to prevent damaging the item.